-The College of Naturopathic Physicians of British Columbia ("the College") is the regulatory body responsible for licensing and regulating naturopathic doctors in BC under the Health Professions Act.
+The College of Complementary Health Professionals of BC ("the College") is the regulatory body responsible for licensing and regulating naturopathic doctors in BC under the Health Professions Act.
 The College protects the public interest by ensuring that naturopathic physicians in British Columbia practice safely, ethically, and competently.

-The Examination Guidelines contain information pertaining to the College's entry-to-practice examinations: the Jurisprudence Examination, and the Oral Practical Examination.
+The Examination Guidelines contain information pertaining to the College's entry-to-practice examinations for naturopathic physicians: the Jurisprudence Examination, and the Oral Practical Examination.

 For information on registering for an upcoming exam administration, please visit the College's website.
-Candidates requiring additional information are invited to contact the College's office by phone at 604-688-8236 extension 106, or by email at examinations@cnpbc.bc.ca.
+Candidates requiring additional information are invited to contact the College's office by phone at 604-742-6670, or by email at applications@cchpbc.ca.